nour-s/aws-wireguard-vpn-server/README.md

 - You shouldn't run the `Destroy` job while the `Create AWS` job is running, the results are unexpected and could result in billable astray resources.
 - S3 Bucket that is used by Terraform is not destroyed and accrues charges.
 However the charges are trivial for now, but I will consider removing it automatically as well later.

 ## Things to be done
 - I'm looking for a better way to share Wireguard credentials rather than sending them by email.
 - The Wireguard configuration client (credentials) need to be sent as an attachment rather than plain text.
 - Adding an automated way to download the client and set up the connection without user intervention.
+- The server runs in Singapore region which might not be suitable for everyone.
+Adding a way to specify the region would be great.

 ## Disclaimer
 This is a personal project that is not meant to be used professionally.
 It comes without any support, use it on your own.